The Second Amendment: An Unalienable Right

 Republicans are endeavoring to pass a bill authorizing nationwide interstate reciprocity for concealed-carry permit holders.
 But predictably, the measure had no chance of passage with a Democrat controlled House and Senate.
 Demo Sen. Chuck Schumer’s protest sums up the Democrat’s position: “This amendment is a bridge too far, and could endanger the safety of millions of Americans.
 Each state has carefully crafted its concealed-carry laws in the way that makes the most sense to protect its citizens.
 Clearly, large, urban areas merit a different standard than rural areas.
 To gut the ability of local police and sheriffs to determine who should be able to carry a concealed weapon makes no sense.
 It could reverse the dramatic success we’ve had in reducing crime in most all parts of America.
 Whether you are pro-gun or pro-gun control, this measure deserves to be defeated.
 We will do everything we can to stop this poisonous amendment from being enacted.”

 However, I subscribe to the notion that “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
-That would be directly from the Second Amendment in our Constitution’s Bill of Rights.
+That would be directly from Article the Second of our Constitution’s Bill of Rights – the Second Amendment.